- Special Programs

 - Browse/Register Online

-Rebecca D’Angeli (Summer Camp) Rebecca works regularly in the medium of acrylic paints but also loves to learn to create with new art materials.
+Rebecca D’Angeli (Summer Camp) Rebecca works regularly in the medium of acrylic paints but also enjoys creating with a myriad of new art materials.
 She completed a Master’s in Teaching Visual Arts at the University of the Arts in Philadelphia in 2010 and received a Bachelor’s degree in Fine Arts from West Chester University in 2007.
-She is currently working at Rowan College at Burlington County as an Adjunct Professor of Art and is also applying to visual art fellowships and other community based teaching opportunities around the Philadelphia Region.
+She is currently teaching at Rowan College as an Adjunct Professor of Art and is also involved with visual art fellowships and other community-based teaching opportunities in the Philadelphia region.
 Rebecca believes in creating an atmosphere of curiosity and passion for learning.
 This helps in the learning process to not only build life-long learners, but also to encourage students to reach their highest creative potential.

 Anne Dempsey (Paint, Clay, Mixed Media, Summer Camp) B.S.
 Arts Education, Kutztown University; certificate candidate, Violette De Mazia Foundation; graduate credits in Art History and related arts.
-Teaching and job experience: area nursing homes and preschools, Media child guidance, The Concept School, Community Arts Center of Wallingford, Main Line Arts Center, and adult education in the William Penn School District.
-Anne believes both teaching and learning are a process — in the case of learning, a life-long process.
-As a teacher, Anne hopes to facilitate the learning process of each student as an individual, where they are in their own process, in the way they learn best.
+Anne’s teaching experience includes working with very young students to older adults in area preschools, The Concept School, Community Arts Center of Wallingford, Main Line Arts Center, and adult education in the William Penn School District.
+Anne believes both teaching and learning are an integrated process — both can also be enjoyed as a life-long experiential journey.
+As a teacher, Anne helps to facilitate the distinct learning process of each student to enable each student to maximize his/her potential and develop a unique individual style.

 Bea Kaplan (Preschool, Drawing, Mixed Media, Printmaking) B.F.A., Carnegie-Mellon University, concentrations in printmaking and drawing.
-Art experience: art teacher, gallery director, mural project coordinator, and therapeutic recreation program instructor.
-Teaching experience: Westtown School, Westtown, PA; Tower Hill School, Wilmington, DE; Friends School, Mullica Hill, NJ; The Winchester Thurston School, Pittsburgh, PA; The Carnegie, Museum of Art, The Children’s Room, Pittsburgh, PA; Allegheny County – Association for Children.
+Bea has a range of experience in the art world including being an art teacher, gallery director, mural project coordinator, and therapeutic recreation program instructor.
+She has provided art instruction at multiple schools in the Tri-state region of Pennsylvania, Delaware, and New Jersey including Westtown School, Tower Hill School, Friends School of Mullica Hill, NJ; The Winchester Thurston School, Pittsburgh, The Carnegie, Museum of Art, The Children’s Room, Pittsburgh, and Allegheny County – Association for Children.

-Dan Masse (Drawing, painting, printmaking, ceramics) Dan is a graduate of Tyler School of Art, Philadelphia, and also teaches in the Great Valley School District, Malvern.
-As an artist, he works in drawing, painting, printmaking, and ceramics.
-As a teacher, Dan gives students opportunities to make choices, encourages collaboration and teamwork, and connects students with culturally responsive artwork and artists.
-Dan also has experience teaching and managing outdoor programs for the Boy Scouts of America and has exhibited artwork locally.
+Dan Masse (Drawing, painting, printmaking, ceramics) Dan is a graduate of Tyler School of Art, Philadelphia, and also teaches art in the Great Valley School District, Malvern.
+As an artist, he works in a variety of media including drawing, painting, printmaking, and ceramics.
+As a teacher, Dan offers students artistic freedom and opportunities to make choices, encourages collaboration and teamwork, and connects students with culturally responsive artwork and artists.
+Dan also has experience teaching and managing outdoor educational programs for the Boy Scouts of America and has exhibited his artwork locally.

 Erika Matyok (Drawing, Painting) Erika Matyok has had a passion for painting big, vibrant flowers most of her life.
-She is no stranger to large-scale painting and has worked on many of the popular murals seen scattered throughout Philadelphia, including one that appeared on The Rachael Ray Show.
-She currently teaches aspiring young artists at an elementary school in Broomall and runs Fancyhands Designs, which is a company that specializes in custom murals, faux finishes, kids’ rooms and hand-painted furniture.
-Recently Erika led a community mural project in Northern Liberties Philadelphia for “Clean Up Day” 2014.
-“I feel different every time I complete a work of art.
-Each piece holds a different meaning, process, or look.
-It’s a positive, and maybe personal, feeling that comes with completing a work of art,” says Matyok.
+She enjoys large-scale painting projects and has worked on several popular murals that adorn landmarks scattered throughout Philadelphia, including one that appeared on The Rachael Ray Show.
+She currently teaches aspiring young artists at an elementary school in Broomall and runs Fancyhands Designs, a company that specializes in custom murals, faux finishes, kids’ rooms and hand-painted furniture.
+In 2014, Erika led a community mural project in Northern Liberties Philadelphia for “Clean Up Day”.
+“I feel different, alive, and more connected every time I complete a work of art.
+Each piece holds a unique meaning, process, or look.
+It’s a positive and deeply personal feeling that comes with completing a work of art,” says Matyok.
 “It’s a natural instinct for me to paint, draw and design.”

 Jay McClellan (Drawing, Painting) M.F.A.
 Drawing/Painting, Pennsylvania Academy of the Fine Arts; B.F.A.
 Drawing, Memphis College of Art; A.A.
 Graphic Design, Remington College.
 Teaching experience: Art Instructor Supervisor at Lower Merion Vocational Center, Art Instructor at Oasis Art & Education (Phila, PA), Teaching Assistant at PAFA.
 Solo exhibits: Saint Joseph’s University, F.U.E.L.
 Collective, BlinkArt Gallery, Vagabond’s (Little Rock, AR).
 Has exhibited in numerous group shows and received various awards.